 This messy, yet classic and engaging problem solving activity requires splitting the room into two large groups with the task of building an egg package that can sustain an eight foot drop.
 A variety of tools and other materials should be provided to the teams.
 After the packages have been built, each team must also present a 30-second advert for their package, highlighting why it’s unique and how it works.
 At the conclusion of the presentations, each group will have to drop their egg using their package to see if it really works.
 Aside from teaching the groups to work together and communicate, it also brings them together with the common goal of both winning the egg drop and successfully creating an egg package.

-The group leader should present participants with this fake problem: The hour was going to be spent doing a problem solving activity, but as the group leader- you don’t know any and you don’t want to do one that the participants have already heard or tried previously.
+The group leader should present participants with this fake problem: The hour was going to be spent doing a problem solving activity but, as the group leader, you don’t know any and you don’t want to do one that the participants have already heard or tried previously.
 The goal – or problem – then, is to have each group of participants come up with a new problem solving activity that they’ve invented themselves.
-Groups should be no larger than four or five people and at the end of the hour, each group must come up and present their new problem solving activity.
-Aside from being a problem solving activity in and of itself, this activity also promotes creativity, communication, trust, and time management, among other things.
+Groups should be no larger than four or five people and, at the end of the hour, each group must come up and present their new problem solving activity.
+This game promotes creative thinking, communication, trust and time management.